jshmjs45/data_for_chem/README.md

 tar -xzvf data/data_for_practicality_judgment/USPTO_real1.tar.gz
 ```

-Then activate the virtual environmet and process the dataset:
+Then activate the virtual environment and process the dataset:

 ```
 source activate chem_env